Wumbobfuscation/Wumbobfuscation/GetProcAddress.md

 VirtualAlloc_t pVirtualAlloc = (VirtualAlloc_t) hlpGetProcAddress(GetModuleHandle(L"KERNEL32.DLL"), "VirtualAlloc");
 ```

-Note that this technique should ideally be combined with the obfuscation of `GetModuleHandle()` function, diescussed separately in this repository.
+Note that this technique should ideally be combined with the obfuscation of `GetModuleHandle()`, diescussed separately in this repository.